Ediacaran biota: Classification and interpretation

-Classification of the Ediacarans is difficult, and hence a variety of theories exist as to their placement on the tree of life.
+Classification of the Ediacarans is inevitably difficult, hence a variety of theories exist as to their placement on the tree of life.

 Martin Glaessner proposed in The Dawn of Animal Life (1984) that the Ediacaran biota were recognizable crown group members of modern phyla, but were unfamiliar because they had yet to evolve the characteristic features we use in modern classification.

 In 1998 Mark McMenamin claimed Ediacarans did not possess an embryonic stage, and thus could not be animals.
 He believed that they independently evolved a nervous system and brains, meaning that "the path toward intelligent life was embarked upon more than once on this planet".

 In 2018 analysis of ancient sterols was taken as evidence that one of the period's most-prominent and iconic fossils, Dickinsonia, was an early animal.

 Cnidarians

 Since the most primitive eumetazoans—multi-cellular animals with tissues—are cnidarians, and the first recognized Ediacaran fossil Charnia looks very much like a sea pen, the first attempt to categorise these fossils designated them as jellyfish and sea pens.
 However, more recent discoveries have established that many of the circular forms formerly considered "cnidarian medusa" are actually holdfasts – sand-filled vesicles occurring at the base of the stem of upright frond-like Ediacarans.
 A notable example is the form known as Charniodiscus, a circular impression later found to be attached to the long 'stem' of a frond-like organism that now bears the name.

-The link between certain frond-like Ediacarans and sea pens has been thrown into doubt by multiple lines of evidence; chiefly the derived nature of the most frond-like pennatulacean octocorals, their absence from the fossil record before the Tertiary, and the apparent cohesion between segments in Ediacaran frond-like organisms.
+The link between frond-like Ediacarans and sea pens has been thrown into doubt by multiple lines of evidence; chiefly the derived nature of the most frond-like pennatulacean octocorals, their absence from the fossil record before the Tertiary, and the apparent cohesion between segments in Ediacaran frond-like organisms.
 Some researchers have suggested that an analysis of "growth poles" discredits the pennatulacean nature of Ediacaran fronds.

-This leaves the Canadian polyp Haootia, the British Auroralumina, the staurozoan Corumbella, and the early conulariid Paraconularia ediacara as the only recognized cnidarian body fossils from the Ediacaran, both being sessile forms showing a quadrilateral symmetry of the body.
-So while this shows that Cnidarians were already well established in the Ediacaran period, the question remains if there were only sessile polyps or that a medusal stage had also developed.